Starmapo/Funkin-PvP/README.md

 ## Modding

-The game heavily relies on modpacks (even the base Friday Night Funkin' content is in its own mod), meaning you can easily softcode your own songs, characters, etc.
+The game heavily relies on modpacks (even the base Friday Night Funkin' content is in its own mod), meaning you can softcode your own songs, characters, etc.

-Modding documentation is yet to be done, as the game is unreleased and still being worked on.
-However, you can take a look at the official mods for examples on how to make one, as long as you have some coding experience already.
+There is no modding documentation, as it was cancelled before it could be written.
+However, you can take a look at the official mods for an idea of how to make one, as long as you have some coding experience already.

 ## Credits

 - [Starmapo](https://starmapo.carrd.co/) - Creator and programmer
-- [ThatAzazelFire](https://linktr.ee/thatazazelfire) - Lending me some of his character sprites

 ### Assets